New Arrivals Program

 To be eligible for NAP funding, students must meet all of the following criteria.

-- is newly arrived in Australia and speak a language other than English as their first language
+- is newly arrived in Australia and speaks a language other than English as their first language

 - requires on-arrival, initial intensive English language support as they are at the Beginning or Emerging phase of English language proficiency as assessed against the ACARA EAL/D Learning Progression